 DISCLAIMER: My background is engineering and what I have written here is from my personal interest in staying healthy.
 If you disagree with any of it, let know what you feel is inaccurate and include some references so I can make corrections.
 This is a work in progress so check back often for updates as I continue to learn.
 CONSULT WITH YOUR DOCTOR BEFORE MAKING DIET AND LIFESTYLE CHANGES.

 There are two kinds of diabetes: Type 1 and Type 2.
 Type I Diabetes (aka Diabetes Mellitus Type 1, DM1, T1D) is an autoimmune disease but Type II Diabetes (aka Diabetes Mellitus Type 2, DM2, T2D) is more of a lifestyle disease that can be controlled with diet and exercise.
 Insulin Resistance is the body's inability to properly utilize insulin and the main cause of Type 2 Diabetes.
 Pre-Diabetes is a condition where your blood sugar is higher than the normal range but below the diabetic range and requires increasingly greater amounts of insulin for control.
 Obesity can be a side effect of insulin resistance and, to add insult to injury, obesity adversely affects Type 2 Diabetes because it increases insulin resistance.
 Not sure if you're insulin resistant?
-Your body has a couple of signs of this condition: skin tags and dark skin creases (Acanthosis Nigricans).
+Your body has a couple of obvious signs of this condition: skin tags and dark skin creases (Acanthosis Nigricans).

 People are often considered to be genetically predisposed to Type 2 Diabetes and health professionals want to know if Diabetes runs in your family.
 Since a majority of the North American population has Diabetes or Pre-Diabetes, I would argue that Type 2 Diabetes is normal response to an unhealthy, carbohydrate-rich diet prevalent in developed countries.
 I think that people who can tolerate a high carbohydrate diet without developing insulin-resistance are the exception rather than the rule.
 Dr Robert Lustig of UCSF suggests that Type 2 Diabetes should be more accurately labeled as Processed Food Disease.